Welcome

 Thursday 15th May - Janet Goddard – Hawaiian Applique evening workshop.
 Collection of books/patterns/kits for the book stall.

-2025 AVQ Exhibition – 17th and 18th May 2025 The exhibition date is creeping ever closer & will be with us before we know it.
-Are you prepared for handing your quilt, challenge and other items in at the April meeting.
-Help is still needed with stewarding, refreshments or helping on a stall - more hands make light work!!
-The tombola will be a regular tombola, like the Christmas raffle, and we are asking members to supply a wrapped prize, can be sewing or non sewing item and if a child’s item please clearly wrap in child wrapping paper or fabric.
-These prizes along with items for the sales table will be collected at the April meeting, Book/pattern/kit stall items will be collected at the May meeting…… we need your help!!!!
+Saturday 17th and Sunday 18th May 2025 - AVQ Exhibition -The exhibition date is creeping ever closer & will be with us before we know it.
+Help is still needed with stewarding (see Terry), refreshments (see Theresa) or helping on a stall - more hands make light work!!
+Book/pattern/kit stall items will be collected at the May meeting…… we need your help!!!!

 Exhibition general information – I have been asked some questions about submitting items for the exhibition and so thought the following might be helpful: